Skip to content

 What a Personal Trainer Says About the Study Results

-Personal trainer Jörn Giersberg views the study results with nuance.
-Especially for smaller muscle groups like the biceps, isolated exercises can indeed be more effective: “For a small muscle group like the bicep, I can generally confirm that—at least compared to certain compound exercises like one-arm rowing,” Giersberg said.
-However, this cannot be universally applied to every exercise: “Chin-ups, for example, engage the bicep significantly more—so the whole thing looks quite different.”
+Personal Trainer Jörn Giersberg views the study results with nuance.
+Especially for smaller muscle groups like the biceps, isolated exercises can indeed be attributed higher effectiveness: “For a small muscle group like the biceps, I can generally confirm this–at least compared to certain compound exercises like one-arm rowing,” said Giersberg.
+However, this cannot be universally applied to every exercise: “Underhand pull-ups, for example, engage the biceps significantly more–the situation is quite different there.”

 Isolation Exercises Alone Are Not Enough